SESARLab/mfh-dl-performace-testing/thesis.md

 *Apache Druid* is an open-source distributed data store that supports various modern applications, like real-time analytics on large datasets and fast data aggregations for highly concurrent APIs.
 Apache Druid offers many advantages over traditional Data Warehouse systems:

-- Real-time data ingestion in streaming mode, even if batch mode ingestion is supported
+- Real-time data ingestion in streaming mode; also batch mode ingestion is supported.
 - Low latency real-time queries
 - Default time-based partitioning on data, which enables performant time-based queries
 - Native support for semi-structured and nested data in different formats, including comma and tab-separated values (CSV/TSV), JSON, Apache Parquet, Apache ORC, Protobuf, and others.

 Apache Druid architecture combines ideas from different storage systems (Data Warehouse systems, Timeseries databases, Search engines).
 At its core, Druid uses a columnar storage format only to load the exact columns needed for a particular query instead of the entire row.
 Also, ingested data is automatically time partitioned into what are known as *segments*.
 As we will see in the "Data model and storage section", segments are stored in Druid's distributed storage; time-based queries only access segments that match the query's time range, allowing Druid to provide data to the clients efficiently.
+Apache Druid is designed to be horizontally scalable, fault-tolerant, performant, and easy to operate and maintain.

 #### Design

 Apache Druid is a multi-process distributed data store designed to be deployed in a cluster.
-Each system component can be configured and scaled independently based on the system's needs.
+Each system component, ingestion, querying, and coordination, can be configured and scaled independently based on the system's needs; for example, a configuration for a specific workload can dedicate more resources to the query component while giving fewer to the ingestion one.
+This type of architecture, other than allowing horizontal scalability, enables operational fault-tolerance: if the ingestion process fails, the query process is not affected, allowing Druid to serve query requests regardless of the failure.
 Apache Druid processes are the following:

 - **Coordinator**: it is responsible for managing data availability and distribution on the cluster.
 The *Coordinator* instructs the *Historical* process to load new segments, drop outdated segments, ensure that segments are correctly replicated across the Historical process, and distribute segments between Historical nodes to keep the latter evenly loaded.
 - **Router**: it is an optional process that acts as an API gateway.
 The *Router* receives queries from external clients and routes them to the *Brokers*.
 Additionally, the Router runs the Druid Console, a management Web UI to run SQL or native Druid queries and manage the Druid cluster.
 - **Broker**: it is responsible for forwarding queries to the Historical processes, depending on the location of the segments.
-  A Broker understands what segments exist on what Historical processes depending on the time partitioning and route queries to execute them on the correct nodes.
+  A Broker understands what segments exist on what Historical processes depending on the time partitioning, and route queries to execute them on the correct nodes.
 The Broker also merges the result sets of a query from all individual Historical involved in the load operation.
 - **Historical**: it stores historical queryable data.
 Since Druid data is time partitioned into segments, each Historical process, usually multiple per cluster, is responsible for loading and serving data about a specific segment when instructed by the Coordinator or the Broker.
 Data is generally stored in a distributed file system and loaded into Historical memory every time a read/write operation is requested.
 - **Overlord**: it is responsible for accepting ingestion tasks, assigning them to the *MiddleManagers* and coordinating data publishing on the distributed storage.
 - **MiddleManager**: it handles the ingestion of new data into the cluster; MiddleManagers are responsible for reading data from external sources and publishing new Druid segments.